 EARLY BIRD GETS THE WORM…OR IN THIS CASE AVOIDS THE RUSH AT THE DOOR – By arriving early, you avoid the parking lot rush, long lines at the door and will call lines.
 Plus, you can enjoy a stroll through the King Center lobby gallery and purchase pre-concert refreshments.

-KNOW BEFORE YOU GO – Listening to the Conductor’s CD Choices and reading the program notes is a great way to prepare for your musical experience.
-Sign up for our E-newsletter to receive advanced notice.
+KNOW BEFORE YOU GO – Listening to music online streaming services/CD/vinyl and reading the program notes is a great way to prepare for your musical experience.

 STRETCH YOUR LEGS – Each performance is divided into two parts with an intermission in the middle.
 This is a great time to talk and get to know your seat neighbor or propose to a future fiancée.